wp-plugins/slyd/readme.txt

 Tags: slyd, slydr, slide, slider, wordpress, plugins, carousel, banners, featured content, gallery, image rotation, javascript slider, jquery slider, responsive, slideshow
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: trunk
+Stable tag: 1.1

 Slyd is an animated Slydr to display your latest blog posts.

 == Description ==

 After searching forever to find a Wordpress plugin that created a Slydr to display my blog posts I decided to build my own.
 Slyd is the fruit of that labor.
-Slyd offers several features and customization options, including:
+Slyd offers several

+features and customization options, including:

 * **CSS3/jQuery Animations** - Slyd is built to be pretty so naturally it uses CSS3 and jQuery to impress viewers.
 * **Graceful Breakdown** - We know that users don't always use the latest browsers so Slyd is built to look good even if a user doesn't support technology like CSS3 and jQuery